davidcarlisle/ll/de/more-02.md

 ---
-title: "More on: Working with LaTeX" (German)
+title: "More on: Working with LaTeX (German)"
 ---

 For most of our examples, we don't use a program called `latex` but instead